ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ### Time Series Load Behavior Function

-* The time series behavior function is defined in the script to set the conditions under which time series data is loaded.
+* The time-series behavior function is defined in the script to set the conditions under which time-series data is loaded.
-* The load behavior function evaluates each [time series segment](../../../document-extensions/timeseries/design#segmentation) and decides whether to load it to the destination database.
-ETL only updates the data that has changed: if only one time series entry is modified, only the segment that entry belongs to is evaluated.
+* The load behavior function evaluates each [time-series segment](../../../document-extensions/timeseries/design#segmentation) and decides whether to load it to the destination database.
+ETL only updates the data that has changed: if only one time-series entry is modified, only the segment that entry belongs to is evaluated.
-* Changes to time series trigger ETL on both the time series itself and on the document it extends.
+* Changes to time-series trigger ETL on both the time-series itself and on the document it extends.
-* The function returns either a boolean, or an object with two `Date` values that specify the range of time series entries to load.
+* The function returns either a boolean, or an object with two `Date` values that specify the range of time-series entries to load.
-* The time series behavior function can _only_ be applied to time series whose source collection and target collection have the same name.
-Loading a time series from an Employees collection on the server side to a Users collection at the target database is not possible using the load behavior function.
+* The time-series behavior function can _only_ be applied to time-series whose source collection and target collection have the same name.
+Loading a time-series from an Employees collection on the server-side to a Users collection at the target database is not possible using the load behavior function.
 * The function should be defined with the following signature: